makrai/notes/tausczik10-liwc.md

 ## Attentional Focus: Pronouns and Verb Tense

-* language use ... can tell us where they are attending
+* language use can tell us where they are attending
   * such as tracking people’s gaze
-* content word categories ... death, sex, money, or friends will refer to them
+* content word categories death, sex, money, or friends will refer to them
 * Function words, such as
   * personal pronouns
-    * People who are experiencing physical or emotional pain ... use more first-person singular pronouns (e.g., Rude, Gortner, & Pennebaker, 2004)
+    * People who are experiencing physical or emotional pain use more first-person singular pronouns (e.g., Rude, Gortner, & Pennebaker, 2004)
-    * teasing, interaction with sex ... men may focus more on the perpetrator of the event when they are the victim
+    * teasing, interaction with sex men may focus more on the perpetrator of the event when they are the victim
     * first-person plural pronouns—“we,” “us,” and “our.”
       * can signal a sense of group identity, such as when couples
-      * Royal We, such as when the [boss says] that "we need to analyze that"
+      * Royal We, such as when the boss says that "we need to analyze that"
-        * by political figures ... in Pennebaker & Lay (2002)
+        * by political figures in Pennebaker & Lay (2002)
     Rudoph Guiliani in Pennebaker & Lay, 2002)
   * tense of common verbs can tell us about the temporal focus of attention
-    * positive [political] ads used more present and future tense verbs, and negative ads used more past tense verbs (Gunsch+ 2000)
+    * positive political ads used more present and future tense verbs, and negative ads used more past tense verbs (Gunsch+ 2000)
-    * recall an event that they had discussed with someone else [vs] undisclosed event
+    * recall an event that they had discussed with someone else vs undisclosed event
-      * significant differences in the verb tense used ...
-(Pasupathi, 2007)
+      * significant differences in the verb tense used (Pasupathi, 2007)
       * greater past tense in discussing a disclosed event and greater present tense in discussing an undisclosed event
       * could indicate increased psychological distance and